 Things to note:

-- Transport to Lim Chu Kang Beach, gloves, trash bags and weighing scales are provided.
+- Transport to Lim Chu Kang East, gloves, trash bags and weighing scales are provided.

 - You must wear hard-soled covered shoes or booties to to protect your feet from hazards, else you will not be allowed to work in the area.